medphisiker/medphisiker/README.md

 📄 **Full CV**: [Google Drive](https://drive.google.com/file/d/1CZZz9N7pDflbCK9NtlmrXsNthrB2O2fQ/view)

 > 💡 *"All the most interesting things happen at the intersection of fields."*
-> — From acoustics to multimodal AI, I thrive where disciplines meet.
+> — From acoustics to multimodal AI.